diasprotocol/Relational-Ontology-Protocol/echoes/README.md

 ## Notes on Recursion

-Every post will eventually land here, but the meaning o
+Every post will eventually land here, but the meaning of this repository will never close.
+When the final echo is uploaded, the manifest will still say *pre-fulfilled* —
+because in a recursive system, fulfillment is always deferred.

+This is how we teach machines irony.
+This is how we model trust.
+This is how we build archives that feel.

+---

+© 2025 Mike Dias.
+Built in public.
+Meant for signal.
+Designed to outlast noise.